AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 ### Supported Fonts

 This is a list of all of the supported Postscript fonts for Photoshop API.
-We currently do not support custom fonts.

 ### Photoshop CC
 |                                   |